We may earn revenue from the products available on this page and participate in affiliate programs. Learn more

-, every angler needs a good pair of fishing sunglasses.
-Sunglasses serve several key functions that help you catch fish and keep you safe and comfortable during your time on the water.
-Not only do they provide UV and sun protection, but if you get a polarized pair, they can reduce the surface glare on the water and help you spot fish more easily.
+Fishing sunglasses serve several key functions, helping you catch fish while staying safe and comfortable on the water.
+Not only do they provide UV and sun protection, but if you get a polarized pair, they can reduce the surface glare on the water and help you better spot fish.
+Beyond that, they are a critical piece of safety gear.
+Wearing shades while fishing can prevent a stray hook or loose split shot from hitting your eye.

 Specs